Be sustainable

 Go Green Salford is one of our sustainability engagement programmes, each year we run a series of events and activities.
 We aim to raise awareness of the importance of sustainability and encourage positive change amongst our students, staff and the local community.

-We have established a Green Campus Group, which is open to staff, students and the local community.
-The purpose of the group is to share information and engage with the University community about the current and future use of outside spaces at the University of Salford and how they will and could be developed and enhanced.
+Our Green Campus Group is open to staff, students and the local community.
+The group's purpose is to provide an opportunity for interested University and wider community members to engage with the current and future use of outside spaces at the University of Salford including how they will and could be developed and enhanced.

-Looking to get involved in volunteering out in nature?
+Looking to get involved in nature-based volunteering on our campus?

-• We have a Community Growing Space on campus, which you can help us grow and maintain.
-If gardening's your thing, please get in touch for more information.
+- Calling all gardeners, nature lovers, and bee enthusiasts!
+We have a Community Growing Space on campus, which you can help us grow and maintain.
+If you've always wanted to get your hands dirty and grow your own produce or you are already experienced and can help us, please get in touch via sustainability@salford.ac.uk and check out our Food page for more information.

-• With Peel Park on our doorstep, why not get involved with activities there?
-They hold regular volunteer sessions and events – check out Friends of Peel Park on Facebook for more information.
+- With Peel Park on our doorstep, why not get involved with their regular volunteer sessions and events – check out Friends of Peel Park on Facebook for more information.

 Hedgehog Friendly Campus